-"Stay in your own lane," certainly, but I do think it’s important to keep up with developments in your field if you want to keep producing work that is fresh and relevant.
+"Stay in your own lane," indeed, but I do think it’s essential to keep up with developments in your field if you want to keep producing work that is fresh and relevant.

 My grad-school fiction professor (Mike McCormack, author most recently of Solar Bones) gave me some advice I still think about all the time: "Make a space for yourself on the shelf," and by that he meant telling stories no one else is telling (or seemingly-familiar stories in ways they haven’t been told before).

 If you focus on developing your unique sensibility, you won’t have to worry too much about the value of your work.